 What decisions and choices did I make this year that will not benefit me and as a result require recovery time in 2016?

-What so I need to leave behind and must not carry it 2016.
-Be it a relationships, habits, or thoughts and attitude?
+What do I need to leave behind and must not carry in 2016?
+Be it relationships, habits, or thoughts and attitudes?

 What give things do I need to accomplish this time next year?
 And how will I keep myself on track with these goals?

-If you can spend and hour or so with these questions, you can walk into 2016 with focus, direction and intention .
+If you can spend an hour or so with these questions, you can walk into 2016 with focus, direction, and intention.

 On the eve of Thanksgiving, 2014, I wanted to share a tip that has been very beneficial for many of my clients.
 We want to enjoy the holiday, but we do not want to loose ground on our wellness lifestyle.